 Splitting the task into two subtasks with the prompt chaining technique where the first prompt's output is the input to the second had opposite effects on GPT-3.5-Turbo and GPT-4.
 For GPT-3.5-Turbo, prompt chaining resulted in a noticeable decline in performance compared to zero-shot prompting.
 The F2 score for the inclusion biomarkers decreased by approximately 42%, while the F2 score for the exclusion biomarkers decreased by around 16%.
 In contrast, GPT-4 's performance increased with prompt chaining to reach an F2 score of 0.76 for the inclusion biomarkers and 0.70 for the exclusion biomarkers.
-Few-shot prompting (1S and 2S) showed improvement over zero-shot prompting and prompt chaining for GPT-3.5-Turbo.
-However, providing two-shot prompting did not improve over one-shot prompting; overall there was a slight decrease in performance.
-This finding is surprising, as we generally observe an increase in performance with an increase in the number of examples provided to the model 28, suggesting that the selected examples might have introduced some conflict or caused the model to overfit.
+Few-shot prompting (1S and 2S) showed improvement over zero-shot prompting two-shot prompting did not improve over one-shot prompting; overall there was a slight decrease in performance.
+This finding is surprising, as we generally observe an increase in performance with an increase in the number of examples provided to the model, suggesting that the selected examples might have introduced some conflict or caused the model to overfit.